open-estuary/estuary/doc/Deploy_Manual.4D02.md

  We will often do some commands in "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode, about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D02.md).

-1. IP address config (Optional, you can ignore this step if DHCP works well)
+1. IP address config at "EFI Internal Shell" mode(Optional, you can ignore this step if DHCP works well)

-   the newest edk2 base code does not support the ifconfig command in "ebl", if we must set the IP address, we have to change to "shell" (EFI Internal Shell)

-   after setting the IP address done, switch back to "EBL" again.(enter "exit" to the main menu)
+   Press any key except "enter" key to enter into UEFI main menu.
+Select "Boot Manager"->"EFI Internal Shell".

    ```
    # Config board's IP address
    ifconfig -s eth0 static <IP address> <mask> <gateway>